 Ready to present the Deck you created?
-Watch this quick tips video and read the 5 instructional steps to learn how to present your Pear Deck lesson and keep your class running smoothly.
+Watch this quick tips video and read the five instructional steps to learn how to present your Pear Deck Lesson and keep your class running smoothly.

-When you start presenting your Deck, you start a new live Session for your class to join.
-You can launch your presentation from two different places.
+When you present with Pear Deck, you start a new live Session for your class to join.
+You can launch your presentation from three different places, including:

 When you start presenting, you'll see Join Instructions for students projected on the screen, like this: